Towards Efficient Inference under Nonmonotone Missingness with General Imputation

 \subsection{Related work}

+\paragraph{Semiparametric theory and nonmonotone missingness.} Estimation and inference with missing data have been studied extensively in the semiparametric literature \citep{Robins1994estimation, chen2004nonparametric, tsiatis2006semiparametric}, including the nonmonotone observed-pattern sets considered here \citep{robins1997nonb, robins1997nona}.
+Although the optimal influence function under nonmonotone missingness is well understood in theory, its empirical implementation is usually involved.
+Several recent works seek semiparametrically efficient estimators under nonmonotone patterns by introducing additional structural assumptions.
+In particular, \citet{chaudhuri2016gmm} derive a closed-form efficient influence function under a restricted missing-at-random mechanism in which the selection probability depends solely on the always-observed variables. \citet{yang2022double} consider a sequential MAR assumption and propose an efficient estimator under it, and \citet{huang2025efficient} attain the efficiency bound when each observed pattern contains either all modalities or only one modality, under MCAR.
+A separate line of work approximates optimal observed-data estimating functions through generalized ANOVA decompositions \citep{berrett2024efficient}, but solves the resulting problem by gradient descent rather than the closed-form expression we obtain.

-\paragraph{Prediction-powered inference.} Prediction-powered inference (\texttt{PPI}, \citealt{angelopoulos2023prediction, angelopoulos2023ppi++, zrnic2024cross}) is a versatile framework for parameter estimation and inference in a semi-supervised setting.
-In its vanilla version, \texttt{PPI} employs AI models to predict outcomes in an unsupervised dataset, and then corrects the bias of AI models by adding a correction term computed over a supervised dataset.
-Statistical efficiency is improved when the AI models are accurate and the size of the unsupervised dataset is much larger than that of the supervised dataset.
-Note that the vanilla \texttt{PPI} does not guarantee more efficient estimation compared to the naive estimator.
-Follow-up works have addressed this issue by introducing tuning parameters \citep{angelopoulos2023ppi++} or by exploiting efficient influence functions \citep{miao2023assumption, ji2025predictions}.
-We combine both these developments in our proposal.
-Our estimator is in fact motivated by semiparametric theory, but it further controls error-prone AI models by exploiting optimized tuning parameters to minimize asymptotic variance and safeguard efficiency.
-During the final stage of preparation of our work, \citet{zhao2025imputation} and \citet{chen2025unified} have proposed imputation-powered inference methods for blockwise missing data under MCAR and MAR assumptions, respectively.
-Their methods recalibrate each missing pattern using complete data -- a strategy termed \textit{pattern stratification} by \citet{chen2025unified}.
-We will show that this approach is less efficient than ours and may suffer from numerical instability in limited labeled dataset setting.
-A more detailed discussion can be found in Section \ref{subsec: ray-method}.
+\paragraph{Prediction-powered inference.} Prediction-powered inference (PPI; \citealt{angelopoulos2023prediction, angelopoulos2023ppi++, zrnic2024cross}) is a versatile framework for estimation and inference in a semi-supervised setting.
+In its vanilla version, PPI employs independent imputation model to predict outcomes on an unlabeled dataset, then corrects the resulting bias with a labeled dataset.
+Statistical efficiency improves when the imputation model is accurate and the unlabeled dataset is much larger than the labeled one, but the vanilla version does not guarantee an improvement over the complete-case estimator.
+Follow-up works address this through tuning parameters \citep{angelopoulos2023ppi++} or efficient influence functions \citep{miao2023assumption, gronsbell2024another, ji2025predictions}, and recent extensions cover broader estimator classes \citep{zou2026generalized}.
+During the final stage of preparing our work, \citet{duan2025imputation, zhao2025imputation} and \citet{chen2025unified} proposed imputation-powered methods for nonmonotone missing data under MCAR and MAR, respectively.
+These methods share a pattern-recalibration idea, termed \textit{pattern stratification} by \citet{chen2025unified}.
+Under MCAR, the construction of \citet{duan2025imputation, zhao2025imputation} is a special case of our estimator class.